LMicol/ollama-menu/README.md

 1. Clone the repo
 2. Install the python requirements `pip install -r requirements.txt`
-3. Run `install.sh` — it’ll create a service to run on startup.
+3. Run `install.sh` — it’ll create a service to run on startup (You may need to change the `ExecStart` path to your python installation location, you can check that with `whereis python`).

 Want to contribute?
 Go ahead, feel free to improve this mess.